Preserve Your Home's Treasures: Antique Care and Preservation Tips

 c) Protection from Sunlight

-d) Suitable Storage Conditions
+d) Appropriate Storage Conditions

-3. Long-Term Preservation of Antiques
+3. Long-Term Preservation of Antique Items

 a) Insurance